ibm-cloud-docs/speech-to-text/basic-request.md

 -   `result_index` provides an identifier for the results.
 Because the example shows final results for a simple transcription request with only a single audio file and no additional request parameters, the service returns a single `result_index` field with an index of `0`.

     -   If you request interim results, all interim and final results for the request have the same index.
 But once you receive results for which the `final` field is `true`, the service sends no further results with that index.
-    -   For a WebSocket connection, once you receive final results with a given index, the service sends no further results with that index for the duration of the connection.
-For example, the index for the next set of results sent over the connection is incremented by one.
+    -   For a WebSocket connection, once you receive final results for an index, the service sends no further results with that index for the remainder of the connection.
+The index for the next set of results that are sent over the connection is incremented by one.

-If you include additional output parameters with the request, the `results` field can include additional elements such as `keywords_result` and `word_alternatives`.
-Similarly, depending on the parameters that you include, the `alternatives` array can include additional fields such as `word_confidence` and `timestamps`.
+If you include other output parameters with the request, the `results` field can include elements such as `keywords_result` and `word_alternatives`.
+Similarly, depending on the parameters that you include, the `alternatives` array can include fields such as `word_confidence` and `timestamps`.
 For more information about requesting additional information, see [Output parameters](/docs/services/speech-to-text/output.html).

 ## Hesitation markers
 {: #hesitation}